Zylann/saga_toolkit_app/README.md

 Features
 ----------

-- Interface grouping together various tasks of production of a series
 - Script editor using a custom kind of Markdown, with scenes index and characters highlighting
 - Characters list automatically deduced from the script
 - Visualization of all occurrences of a character within each episode